Vercise™ PC and Vercise Gevia™ Deep Brain Stimulator Systems

 - Follow your physician’s instructions regarding how to care for the dressing covering the area where the Stimulator has been implanted.

 While interference caused by cell phones is not anticipated, the full effects of interaction with cell phones are unknown at this time.
-If there is a concern or a problem is encountered, please contact your physician.
+Do not place the cell phone directly over the Implanted Stimulator.
+If interference does occur, move the cell phone away from the Implanted Stimulator or turn off the phone.
+If there is a concern or problem please contact your physician.

 You should avoid receiving massage therapy near the implanted system components.
 If you do receive massage therapy, inform the masseuse that you have an implanted device and show him/her where the Stimulator, DBS Extension, and DBS Leads are located.
 Have the masseuse avoid these areas and proceed with caution.